boschresearch/parameterspace/docs/index.md

 # Overview

-The package **parameterspace** is used to define parameter spaces consisting of mixed types (continuous, integers, catergoricals) with conditionalities and priors.
+The package **parameterspace** is used to define parameter spaces consisting of mixed types (continuous, integer, categorical) with conditionalities and priors.
 It allows for easy specification of the parameters and their dependencies.

 The [`ParameterSpace`](parameterspace/parameterspace) object can then be used to sample